signalfx/integrations/collectd-elasticsearch/README.md

 ### DESCRIPTION

-This is the SignalFx elasticserach plugin.
-Follow these instructions to install the Elasticsearch Python module for collectd.
+This is the SignalFx Elasticsearch plugin.
 This will send data about Elasticsearch to SignalFx, enabling built-in Elasticsearch monitoring dashboards.

 Use this plugin to monitor the following types of information from an Elasticsearch node:
   * node statistics (cpu, os, jvm, indexing, search, thread pools, etc..)